algosup/2024-2025-project-1-fpga-team-8/documents/technical_specifications/technical_specifications.md

 The base number of lives is set to 3.

 Due to the limitation of the go-boards in terms of calculations and saved values we cannot create a score system without removing key element of the game, thus the player cannot gain lives from reaching a defined number of points.

+When the number of lives reaches 0, the game resets variables including:
+- The number of lives,
+- The current level,
+- The position of the frog,
+- The lylipads' states.

 ## Glossary
 [^1]: Verilog: A programming language used to program and/or simulate circuit boards.
 Verilog is notably used with specific hardware such as FPGAs.